 A pond that is built wrong or in the wrong place will have constant problems.
 Do not rely solely on advice from your neighbors or bulldozer operator.
-Your county Soil Conservation Service (SCS) office provides expert advice on pond construction and design assistance without charge.
-Although cost share money for pond construction is less available than in the past, your SCS office still provides on-site design assistance and specifications that will help ensure your pond is built the right way.
+Your county Natural Resource Conservation Service (NRCS) office provides expert advice on pond construction and design assistance without charge.Cost share money for pond construction is seldom available but your NRCS office provides valuable on-site design assistance and specifications that will help ensure your pond is built the right way.